dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 ## Cloud and Storage

-These settings use the [Accounts policy CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-accounts); which also lists the supported Windows editions.
+These settings use the [accounts policy CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-accounts); which also lists the supported Windows editions.

 - **Microsoft account**: **Block** prevents end users from associating a Microsoft account with the device. **Not configured** (default) allows adding and using a Microsoft account.
 - **Non-Microsoft account**: **Block** prevents end users from adding non-Microsoft accounts using the user interface. **Not configured** (default) allows users to add email accounts that aren't associated with a Microsoft account.